 The City of a Hundred Spires, the Golden City, the Mother of Cities and the Heart of Europe.

-It is a beautifully preserved city undamaged by WWII with amazing architecture and an impressive number of stunning old buildings, winding streets and famous sights such as Charles Bridge, Old Town Square, Prague Castle etc. It is a beautifully preserved city undamaged by WWII with amazing architecture and an impressive number of stunning old buildings, winding streets and famous sights.
-In 1992 the historical core of the city covering 866 hectares was listed in the UNESCO World Cultural and Natural Heritage Register.
+Prague is a beautifully preserved city undamaged by WWII with amazing architecture and an impressive number of stunning old buildings, winding streets and famous sights such as Charles Bridge, Old Town Square, Prague Castle, etc. In 1992, the historical core of the city, covering 866 hectares, was listed in the UNESCO World Cultural and Natural Heritage Register.
 Prague has a fascination that almost amounts to enchantment.
-Added to that, the people are welcoming and charming.
+Additionally, the people are welcoming and charming.

-This city was under communism for over 40 years and seldom visited by tourists until 1989.
-Then the Velvet Revolution of 17th November 1989 changed that (now commemorated as a Czech Republic public holiday) and today Prague is one of the most popular destinations in Europe.
-Prague is the capital and the cradle of the Czechs’ culture where many famous writers, artists, athletes, sports players, models and film directors were born.
-Everywhere in Prague you will discover something of the city’s multi-layered history dating from the Holy Roman Empire, the Habsburg Empire, the first Czechoslovak Republic (1918), the Nazi Protectorate of Bohemia and Moravia, the Communist Republic of Czechoslovakia or the present-day democratic Czech Republic.
+This city lived under communism for over 40 years and was seldom visited by tourists until 1989.
+Then, the Velvet Revolution of November 17th, 1989 changed that (now commemorated as a Czech Republic public holiday), and today, Prague is one of the most popular destinations in Europe.
+Prague is the capital and the cradle of the Czechs’ culture, where many famous writers, artists, athletes, sports players, models and film directors were born.
+Everywhere in Prague, you will discover something of the city’s multi-layered history dating from the Holy Roman Empire, the Habsburg Empire, the first Czechoslovak Republic (1918), the Nazi Protectorate of Bohemia and Moravia, the Communist Republic of Czechoslovakia, or the present-day democratic Czech Republic.

 Visit Prague for a weekend break

-For a weekend break Prague is just the right size of city.
+For a weekend break, Prague is just the right size of city.
 It is pedestrianized around many of the important tourist sights so that you can stroll about at your leisure.
-Even three or four days in Prague gives you a sense of familiarity with the city.
+Even three or four days in Prague will give you a sense of familiarity with the city.
 It’s a good idea to take a Walking Tour of Prague on one of your first days.
-You get a feel for the city and can go back at your leisure to your favourite places or those sights you want to explore further.
+You can get a feel for the city and can go back at your leisure to your favourite places or those sights you want to explore further.

 Much of the success of Prague as a city destination is the sheer beauty and heritage of the city, but Prague is one of the most popular travel destinations with young tourists and is an ideal location for a fun-packed weekend break full of nightlife.